Today's Articles

 Sarah Elizabeth Wright was born in Wetipquin, Maryland, and began writing poetry at eight.
 She attended Salisbury Colored High School and, in 1945, entered Howard University.
 At Howard, she was mentored by Sterling Allen Brown and Owen Dodson and first met poet Langston Hughes, who became a lifelong friend.

-1949, due to financial hardship, she left Howard University without graduating and moved to Philadelphia.
+Due to financial hardship, she left Howard University without graduating in 1949 and moved to Philadelphia.
 There, she wrote, worked for a small printing and publishing firm, and co-founded the Philadelphia Writers' Workshop.
-1957, she moved to New York City and joined the Harlem Writers Guild.
-She served as a vice president and was involved in many political causes, including African and Black liberation and anti-war work; she is considered part of the Black Arts Movement.
+In 1957, she moved to New York City and joined the Harlem Writers Guild.
+She was a vice president and was involved in many political causes, including African and Black liberation and anti-war work; she is part of the Black Arts Movement.

 This Child's Gonna Live (Delacorte Press, 1969) was her only published novel, and the New York Times named it an outstanding book of 1969.
 Told from the perspective of Mariah Upshur, a young woman living in a small fishing village in Maryland, the book portrays the struggle to survive under the multiple pressures of racism, poverty, and disease.
 The Feminist Press published a new edition of the novel in 1986, which has remained in print since then.
 She spent many years working on a second novel, which was never completed.